What is Data

 Data Aggregation in Telecom

-Telecommunications companies handle data from many sources, including network traffic, billing systems, customer service exchanges, and how customers use their services.
-Telecom companies can make sense of all this complicated info when they combine it.
-When telecom companies collect data, they can keep an eye on how well their networks are working, find places where they can add more capacity, and make sure that each customer gets the services they want.
+When combined, telecom companies can make sense of all this complicated information.
+By collecting data, they can monitor how well their networks are working, find places where they can add more capacity, and ensure that each customer gets the services they want.

 Data Aggregation in Real Estate